Into the Forest: Plot

 Eli arrives one night, having walked there looking for Nell.
 He says that all the surrounding houses are abandoned.
-After Nell and Eli sleep together, he says there may still be power and order in Boston.
-He convinces Nell to go with him, but as they leave, Nell turns back after a night away from home, unwilling to leave Eva.
-Nell researches plants for food and medicine, and forages.
-After a night of celebration when Nell confirms she is not pregnant, while Nell is foraging in the forest, Eva is surprised by Stan while she is chopping wood.
-He assaults and rapes her before stealing most of the remaining gas and the car.
-The girls board the house up and Eva stays within doors.
-Eva throws up, and soon realizes she is pregnant.
-To Nell's surprise, Eva has decided to keep the baby, saying that she does not want to lose any more.
+Nell experiences sex for the first time with Eli.
+Later, he says there is electricity, food, order and jobs again in Boston.
+He convinces Nell to go with him but she returns after only one night away, unwilling to leave Eva alone.
+Nell researches plants for food and medicine and forages.
+When Nell is certain she is not pregnant, she and Eva celebrate.

+Six months pass without power.
+While Nell is foraging in the forest, Eva is surprised by Stan while chopping wood.
+He assaults and rapes her, then steals most of the remaining gas and the car.
+As a result, Nell boards up the house and brings a gun with her whenever venturing outside while Eva stays indoors.
+At eight months without power, Eva experiences morning sickness and realizes she is pregnant.
+Nell suggests an abortion but to her surprise, Eva wants to have the baby.
+Eva explains that she doesn't think any baby should be unwanted, that kids aren't responsible for their parents' actions, that it is its own person, and that she does not think she can lose anything else now.
 To help nourish Eva during her pregnancy, Nell hunts and butchers a pig.

-During a storm, several beams of the roof break and Eva goes into labor.
-The sisters flee for a hollowed out tree stump that once served as their play house, where Eva gives birth to a baby boy.
-Returning to their ruined home, Eva decides to burn the house down with the remainder of the gas that their father purchased from Stan in case anyone passing will think that they died in a fire.
-Before setting the house ablaze, they collect a few precious items and keepsakes such as a family photo, and begin to walk into the darkened forest.
+Fifteen months pass without power.
+Several roof beams break during a storm and Eva goes into labor.
+The continually weakening house creaks and groans as both the storm and Eva's labor progresses.
+Fearing the house will collapse, the sisters flee to a hollowed out tree stump that once served as their play house where Eva gives birth to a baby boy and rejoices.
+Returning to their ruined home, Eva decides to burn the house down with the remaining gas so they will be safe because anyone passing by will think they died in a fire.
+They gather all the food and items important to them: books, keepsakes and a family photo.
+At nightfall, they set the house ablaze, then journey into the forest.